 YOU SHOULD NOT PLACE UNDUE RELIANCE ON RESERVE INFORMATION BECAUSE SUCH INFORMATION REPRESENTS ESTIMATES.
 The registration statement incorporated by reference in this prospectus contains estimates of our proved oil and gas reserves and the future net cash flows from those reserves that were prepared by independent petroleum engineers.
+Estimating our proved reserves involves many uncertainties, including factors beyond our control.
 Petroleum engineers consider many factors and make assumptions in estimating our oil and gas reserves and future net cash flows.
 These factors include: